A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Discussion

+We also used an established Bayesian framework based on the theory of the ICC method to quantify the uncertainty in reported human cases.
+Our results show that both the Poisson model based on the deterministic ICC framework and its Bayesian extension reproduce key features of outbreak timing and trajectory with high predictive accuracy while requiring only the target year’s human case time series.
+Because the ICC model estimates only two parameters, it reduces estimation noise relative to higher-dimensional approaches.
+The Bayesian formulation, developed to capture the uncertainty arising from reporting and model fitting, yields further improvements in predictive performance.
 The accurate results and findings (Section \ref{sec: results}) suggest that the parsimonious ICC-based model can mitigate some of the generalizability issues seen in location-specific forecasting frameworks.
 Because the only required input is the time series of new human cases in the target year, the approach does not rely on site-specific mosquito surveillance or detailed environmental covariates.
 In turn, it eliminates the need for mosquito-trap data and supports the use of a single model structure across different counties and outbreaks.
-In addition, by reducing the parameter space to only two epidemiological parameters, the ICC-SEIR extension decreases the noise introduced by high-dimensional parameter estimation and simplifies model calibration.
+In addition, by reducing the parameter space to only two epidemiological parameters, the ICC model decreases the noise introduced by high-dimensional parameter estimation and simplifies model calibration.
 In our Florida application, both the censored Poisson and Bayesian models produced stable forecasts and good predictive accuracy, without requiring heavy model selection or complicated covariate choices.
-Incorporating observation uncertainty directly into the Bayesian ICC model partially addresses the problem of noisy, under (over) reported incidence.
+Incorporating observation uncertainty directly into the Bayesian ICC model partially addresses the problem of noisy, under (over-) reported incidence.
 In the Florida application, case reporting is highly accurate and we assumed a small observation variance.
-As a result, the Bayesian posterior predictive domain intervals, which account for both process and reporting uncertainty, are well calibrated and relatively shorter than the domain of the distributions of censored Poisson model.
+As a result, the Bayesian posterior predictive domain intervals, which account for both process and reporting uncertainty, are well calibrated and relatively shorter than the domain of the distributions of censored Poisson model (Supplementary V-VIII).
 Finally, because our method does not require a long outbreak history, it remains applicable to locations with limited historical data, which is crucial for newly affected regions or counties where dengue has only recently emerged.